Do You Automatically Get Medicare with Social Security?

 Most people who collect Social Security benefits automatically receive Original Medicare (Parts A and B) coverage once they're eligible.

 Medicare and Social Security are two benefits programs managed by the United States government.
-Medicare currently has over 61 million beneficiaries.
+Medicare had over 66 million beneficiaries in 2023.

 Both federal initiatives are linked, meaning that many individuals receiving Social Security payments may automatically receive Medicare benefits once they qualify for Medicare based on age or disability.